OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-preparing-node-config.md

 ---
-title: 'How to configure a node using the Orbit SDK'
+title: 'How to Configure a Node Using the Orbit SDK'
 sidebar_label: 'Node Config Generation'
 description: 'How to configure a node using the Orbit SDK'
 author: Mehdi Salehi